CorentinJ/TorchStream/README.md

 ## Overview
-Stream complex neural networks and other sequence to sequence transforms with the tools offered by TorchStream.
+TorchStream offers a set of tools to help you stream complex neural networks and other sequence to sequence transforms.

 Below is an example with streaming BigVGAN, a state of the art neural vocoder:

 ```python
 import logging